josephbales/oob-jekyll/_posts/2010-04-01-weekend-warriors-challenge.md

 1. Run at least two miles after getting off work Friday morning at a 10:55 or better pace.
 2. No alcohol, beer, or fast food from from Friday through Sunday.
 3. Map out a safe route and run from my apartment in Hermitage to my best friend's apartment in Nashville (this should be almost exactly 13.1 miles) on Saturday.
-4. Man up and run 4 miles on Sunday.Some pretty good goals, huh?
+4. Man up and run 4 miles on Sunday.
+Some pretty good goals, huh?
 A tip of the hat to Scott at [MinusFiveTimesTen](http://minus5times10.wordpress.com/) for pointing me to the challenge.
 I'll post my results on Monday.